-Thank you for your interest in Triton Turbidity Curtains.
-To help get the information you need about turbidity curtains, please review these turbidity curtain FAQs to Learn more about their uses,
+Turbidity curtains control and contain the dispersion of silt in water.
+Do you have questions about turbidity curtains?
+We can answer those for you.
+To help get the information you need about turbidity curtains, please review these turbidity curtain FAQs to learn more about their uses, applications, and installation.

 Yes!
 Turbidity curtains are known by many names, including: turbidity barriers, silt barriers, silt curtain, sediment filter barrier, floating silt fence, and floating sediment fence.

 Boom are used to contain substances (oil, trash, seaweed, logs, or other debris) floating on the surface of the water.
-On the other hand, turbidity curtains are used to contain both floating debris and sediment suspended beneath the surface of the water.
+On the other hand, turbidity curtains are used to contain both floating debris and for sediment control when it is suspended beneath the surface of the water.

 Water baffles are similar to silt curtains, but with a different purpose.
 They are designed and installed to create channels in bodies of water (like lagoons, tanks, clearwells, reservoirs, irrigation ponds, and waste water treatment plants) that affect the rate and direction that water flows through a controlled area.
 Slowing the rate of flow allows greater time for the suspended sediment particles to settle.
 See: What is a water baffle.

 Yes!
-GEI Works proudly designs and manufactures curtain and boom at our facility in Sebastian, Florida.
+GEI Works proudly designs and manufactures curtain and boom at our facility in Vero Beach, Florida.
 We take great pride in the workmanship, durability and success of our products.
 Our objective is to provide you with a solution that works.

 Turbidity curtains are available in either 50 or 100 foot long sections (horizontal).
 The sections are designed to interlock, so that you can connect them to form the length of barrier that your project needs.

-This will be determined by several key factors, including water depth, current, waves & wind.
-Please see our Triton Turbidity Curtain Comparison Guide, or contact us for further assistance.
+This will be determined by several key factors, including water depth, current, waves and wind.
+Please see our Triton Turbidity Curtain Selection Guide, or contact our sales team for further assistance.

 Yes!
 Yellow is the standard, for high visibility.
-However, we do have several other custom turbidity curtain colors available upon request.
+However, we do have several other Turbidity Curtain and Boom Colors available upon request.

 Turbidity Curtain sections are made to the depth that you need for your project.
 The standard depth is 5 feet, but can range from 3 to 100 feet.
 The depth of the curtain is dictated by the depth of the water at the site location.
 For example, if the water is 10 feet deep at your project site, you'll want a curtain that's approximately 9 feet deep.

 No. The general rule of thumb and best management practice is for the turbidity curtain to allow a clearance of 1 foot between the water body's floor and the bottom of the curtain.
-This keeps the curtain from dragging on the bottom, causing additional turbidity in the water (instead of containing and minimizing it).
-If the curtain rests on the bottom, the sediment will also pile up against the curtain (pulling it down), impairing the floating and functioning of the curtain.
+This keeps the curtain from dragging on the bottom, causing additional turbidity in the water, instead of strong sediment control.
+If the curtain rests on the bottom, the sediment will also pile up against the curtain (pulling it down), impairing the floating and functioning of the curtain and limiting sediment control.
 Lastly, the clearance at the bottom also allows aquatic animals a way to exit the controlled area.

-Option 2) Adding reefing lines (also known as furling lines) to your curtain.
-This allows you to easily raise or lower the depth of each curtain segment from a boat.
+Option 2) Adding Turbidity Curtain Reefing Lines (also known as furling lines) to your turbidity curtain.
+This allows you to easily raise or lower the depth of each turbidity curtain segment from a boat.
 They must be installed at time of manufacture.
 Ask your GEI Works specialist for more information about how reefing lines work, and whether they're a good fit for your project.

 Yes.
 There are a couple of common errors that beginning curtain installers make.
-Sometimes users will anchor the curtain directly to the ocean/lake/river floor, or attach the anchor directly to the curtain.
+Sometimes users will anchor the curtain directly to the ocean/lake/river floor, or attach the anchor directly to the turbidity curtain.
 These methods are not correct.
 Both of these options significantly impair the curtain's performance and create excessive load and strain on your curtain.
-This can damage your curtain.
-Instead, we recommend following the diagram on this page as an anchoring guide.
+This can damage your curtain and impair your site's sediment control.
+Instead, we recommend following the diagram on this page as an Turbidity Curtain Anchoring guide.